SEIfeoluwa/u4_lesson_vue_APIs/README.md

 <WeatherDash v-if="currentWeather" :currentWeather="currentWeather" />
 ```

-After adding the `WeatherDash` component, add the following jsx to display something if our api call fails:
+After adding the `WeatherDash` component, add the following jsx to display something if our API call fails:

 ```jsx
 <div v-else>